microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 In other cases, such as before checking in or running tests, you may need to run a full build (or build up to a certain package):

-- `yarn build` - build everything.
+- `yarn lage build --since master` - build everything.
 It is good the run this weekly, or anytime you start a new project off master.
 - `yarn buildto package-name` - build up to a package.
   - `yarn buildto @fluentui/react`

-You can also `cd` to any package under `packages/*` and run `yarn build` to build individual things, though keep in mind that this may require dependencies to be built first (using `build --to`).

 ### Making a pull request

-Make sure all your changes are committed, and run a build on the package that was updated, e.g. `yarn workspace @fluentui/react-components build` for changes to the v9 components.
+Make sure all your changes are committed, and run `yarn nx run @fluentui/react-components:build` or `yarn buildto @fluentui/react-components` for changes to the v9 components.
 This will compare your changes and detect if the publicly facing API has changed, and update the right docs accordingly.
 Commit this change.

-If your changes make any changes or additions to the DOM, you may need to run `yarn update-snapshots`.
+If your changes make any changes or additions to the DOM, you may need to run `yarn nx run @fluentui/<package>:test -u` or `yarn workspace @fluentui/<package> test --updateSnapshot`.
 Check these updates in.

 Before creating a pull request, be sure to run `yarn change` and provide a high-level description of your change, which will be used in the release notes.
 We follow [semantic versioning](https://semver.org/), so use the guide when selecting a change type: